-The difference between the administered concentration methodology and PBTK-based approaches depends on two key differences: the use of a dichloromethane-metabolite dosemetric, rather than dichloromethane AUC, and the fact that the rate of dichloromethane conversion to that metabolite is estimated in humans by using human data rather than default allometric scaling (BW0.75).
+The difference between the administered concentration methodology and PBPK-based approaches depends on two key differences: the use of a dichloromethane-metabolite dose-metric rather than dichloromethane AUC, and the fact that the rate of dichloromethane conversion to that metabolite is estimated in humans by using human data rather than default allometric scaling (BW^{0.75}).
 In addition, the administered concentration methodology does not account in any way for the GST polymorphism and so might be considered as representing the general/mixed-GST-genotype population rather than the +/+ subpopulation.

 5.4.2.8.
-Previous IRIS Assessment: Cancer Inhalation Unit Risk
+Previous IRIS Assessment: Cancer IUR

 The IUR in the previous IRIS assessment was determined from the combined incidence of liver and lung adenomas and carcinomas in B6C3F1 mice exposed to dichloromethane for 2 years by NTP (1986).
-A value of $4.7 \times 10^{-7} \, (\mu g/m^3)^{-1}$ was derived by the application of a modified version of the PBTK model of Andersen et al. (1987), which incorporated the pharmacokinetics and metabolism of dichloromethane.
-Internal dose estimates, based on dichloromethane metabolism via the GST pathway, were used and corrected for differences in interspecies sensitivity by applying an interspecies scaling factor of 12.7, which was based on dose equivalence adjusted to BW to the 2/3 power, to the human risks (Rhomberg, 1995; U.S. EPA, 1987a).
+A value of 4.7×10^{-7} (μg/m3)-1 was derived by the application of a modified version of the PBPK model of Andersen et al. (1987), which incorporated the pharmacokinetics and metabolism of dichloromethane.
+Internal dose estimates based on dichloromethane metabolism via the GST pathway were used and corrected for differences in interspecies sensitivity by applying to the human risks an interspecies scaling factor of 12.7, which was based on dose equivalence adjusted to BW to the 2/3 power (Rhomberg, 1995; U.S. EPA, 1987a).